brianstorti/brianstorti.github.io/_posts/2021-05-24-ultimate-guide-to-using-kubernetes-with-spinnaker.md

 For this example, you don't need to change any configuration, so just create a new stage by clicking the `Add stage` button.

-In the new stage page, you will select the type `Deploy (Manifest)`, which is used to deploy Kubernetes manifests, and the account `demo-account`, that is where this manifest will be applied.
+In the new stage page, you will select the type `Deploy (Manifest)`, which is used to deploy Kubernetes manifests, and the account `demo-account`, which is where this manifest will be applied.
 If you had multiple clusters, like one of Staging and another for Production, each one would be a different `account`, and this setting is what would tell Spinnaker in which cluster that stage should run.

 ![Pipeline stage to deploy manifest](https://imgur.com/5crr6gT.png)

-In the `Manifest Configuration` section of this same page is where you can define where the manifest will come from.
+The `Manifest Configuration` section of this same page is where you can define where the manifest will come from.
 You can either have the manifest text hard-coded in the page, or choose an artifact, which means an object that references an external source, like, for instance, a github file.

 To keep things simple for now, you can select `text` and paste a manifest directly in the Spinnaker UI.
 Here's a simple manifest defining a Kubernetes service and a deployment for `nginx`: